On gauging finite subgroups: Acknowledgments

 \section{Acknowledgments}

 The author thanks Nati Seiberg for suggesting him to study the so-called $H^3(G,\hat A)$ ``anomaly'' in the first place, during the Strings 2017 conference.
 It is also a pleasure for the author to thank Francesco Benini, Clay C\'ordova, Kantaro Ohmori, Nati Seiberg, Po-Shen Hsin and Juven C. Wang for inspiring discussions.
-The author also thanks Kantaro Ohmori for suggesting the notation $\higher{n}{G}$ for a higher-form symmetry.
-The author thanks Edward Witten for suggesting an improvement in the presentation in an earlier version of the paper.
+The author also thanks Kantaro Ohmori for suggesting the notation $\higher{n}{G}$ for a higher-form symmetry, Edward Witten for suggesting an improvement in the presentation in an earlier version of the paper, and an anonymous referee for detailed comments which improved the paper greatly.
 The author is partially supported in part byJSPS KAKENHI Grant-in-Aid (Wakate-A), No.17H04837 and JSPS KAKENHI Grant-in-Aid (Kiban-S), No.16H06335, and also supported in part by WPI Initiative, MEXT, Japan at IPMU, the University of Tokyo.